nodesmith/aion-wiki/Aion-Owner's-Manual.md

 * [Forum](https://forum.aion.network/): check out our forum to chat with the Aion community and moderators to stay up to date with latest updates, issues, resolutions and discussions.

+* [Gitter](https://gitter.im/aionnetwork/Lobby): join the conversation on Gitter, intended for technical questions and discussions.

 * Email us at [support@aion.network](support@aion.network) for any specific questions

 ## FAQs